Klnishant/AuthWithExpressAssignment/README.md

-Certainly!
-Here's an example of a detailed README file that provides instructions for setting up and running the application:

----

 # Full-Stack User Authentication App

 This is a full-stack web application that demonstrates user registration, login, and authentication.
 It includes both front-end and back-end components and utilizes technologies such as HTML, CSS, Express.js, and MongoDB.